pods for primates : a catalogue of surfboards in australia since 1900

 1950-1951 The first recorded fibreglass and balsawood surfboard in Australia accompanied Hollywood actor and Malibu Point surfer, Peter Lawford.

-Released in June 1952, it was the first Technicolor movie filmed on-location in Australia
+He was in Australia in 1950 to film Kangaroo,’ released in June 1952, it was the first Technicolor movie filmed on-location in Australia.

 Filming was based at Pagewood Studios, Sydney, and locations included South Australia, New South Wales and Queensland.